Linear Vs. Logarithmic Charts And Scale

 If you test a strategy from 1990 until 2021, for example, you might get a 12% CAGR over the whole period.

-However, the performance might be different from the first and last data: the strategy might have been fantastic in the 1990s, but have performed worse in the last 5-6 years, let’s say from 2015.
+However, the performance might be different from the first and last data: the strategy might have been fantastic in the 1990s, but it has performed worse in the last 5-6 years, let’s say, from 2015.
 If you’re using a linear equity curve, this difference might not be noticeable and “hide” a deterioration of the strategy.

 The strategy above is tested on Nasdaq/QQQ and has an average gain of 3.21% per trade from 1999 until the end of 2005.
 From 2006 until 2021 the average gain is “only” 1.16%.
 The strategy is still firing on all cylinders, but it worked better during the crazy volatility during the dot-com crash (despite being a long-only strategy).